Underworld (2003 film): Plot

+Selene returns to her coven's mansion.
+Furious about being woken early, Viktor refuses to believe Selene's warnings about Kraven's treachery and reminds her that his fellow elder Marcus was supposed to be awakened before him.
+Meanwhile, en route to the mansion to awaken Marcus, vampire elder Amelia, the coven's current ruler, is ambushed and killed by Lycans, who have tracked her with Kraven's assistance.

+Selene escapes the mansion and abducts the Lycan scientist Singe, while the Lycans capture Michael.
+While held captive in the Lycans' lair, Michael soon learns that Lucian was once in love with Viktor's daughter Sonja.
+After he discovered their forbidden affair, Viktor murdered her.
+Lucian claims that Lycans were once slaves of vampires, and the war began when they rose up against them and fought for their freedom.

-At the vampires' mansion, a captive Singe reveals that Selene was telling the truth about Kraven's betrayal, and he reveals why the Lycans want Michael: vampires and Lycans actually have a common ancestor, and Michael is a direct descendant of that ancestor.
+At the vampires' mansion, a captive Singe reveals that Selene was being honest about Kraven's betrayal, and he reveals why the Lycans want Michael: vampires and Lycans actually have a common ancestor, which Michael is a direct descendant of.
 As an heir to the legendary "Corvinus" bloodline, he carries a unique genetic strain that could allow him to become a vampire-werewolf hybrid, which Singe predicts will lack the weaknesses of both species.
 An angered Viktor then kills Singe and mobilizes the Death Dealers to raid the Lycan’s lair to kill the remaining Lycans, including Michael.
-Meanwhile, vampire elder Amelia—the current ruler of the coven—is later ambushed and killed by Lycans while traveling to the mansion to awaken Marcus, having tracked her with the assistance of Kraven.

 In the ensuing showdown between vampires and Lycans, Selene breaks into the Lycans' lair to rescue Michael.
-Kraven and Lucian turn on each other, and the latter tells Selene that Viktor was the one who really murdered her family and only spared and mentored her due to being reminded of his daughter.
-Selene is forced to bite a fatally injured Michael - believing that her bite will make him an immortal vampire-werewolf hybrid - while Kraven shoots Lucian, killing him.
+Kraven and Lucian turn on each other, and the former tells Selene that Viktor was the one who really murdered her family and only spared and mentored her due to being reminded of his daughter.
+Selene is forced to bite a fatally injured Michael, hoping to make him a vampire-werewolf hybrid, while Kraven shoots Lucian, killing him.

-When Viktor arrives at the Lycans' lair in the aftermath of the battle, he admits to murdering Selene's parents and killing his daughter.
+When Viktor arrives at the Lycans' lair after the battle, he admits to murdering Selene's parents and killing his daughter.
 He also insists that he killed Sonja for the good of his people and reveals she was pregnant with Lucian's child, an abomination in the eyes of the two species.
-Lastly, he claims that he made Selene immortal out of love for her.
-Viktor proceeds to fight the hybrid Michael.
-At first, Viktor is overwhelmed by Michael’s strength but he eventually gets the upper hand and attempts to strangle him.
-Selene rouses from her disorientation and kills Viktor with his sword.
-Now enemies of both the vampires and the Lycans, Selene and Michael flee the Lycans' lair together.
+Lastly, he claims that he made Selene immortal because he loved her and proceeds to fight the hybrid Michael.
+Initially overwhelmed by Michael’s strength, Viktor eventually gets the upper hand and attempts to strangle him.
+Selene rouses from her disorientation and kills Viktor by beheading him with his sword.
+Now enemies of both vampires and Lycans, Selene and Michael flee the Lycans' lair together.

-Back at the vampires' mansion, Marcus — now the sole surviving vampire elder — awakens after Singe's blood seeps into his sarcophagus.
+Back at the vampires' mansion, Marcus, now the sole surviving vampire elder, awakens after Singe's blood seeps into his sarcophagus.